 7. Downgrade iOS

-In case you are not pleased with the new version or any issue occurs, you can downgrade the iOS to previous version.
+In case you are not pleased with the new version or any issue occurs, you can downgrade the iOS 11.3 to the previous version.
 Here are the steps:

 - Initially, get the ipsw file that will help in downgrading.
 Download the signed file to your PC and proceed to the next step.

-- Disable “Find My iPhone” in your device and cnnect the device to the computer.
-Now, run iTunes and put your iphone in the DFU mode.
+- Disable “Find My iPhone” in your device and connect the device to the computer.
+Now, run iTunes and put your iPhone in the DFU mode.
 For this, hold Home + Power buttons for 10 seconds.